cculianu/electrum-cash-protocol/peer_discovery.rst

 :func:`server.features` is a fairly new RPC call that a server can use to advertise what services and features it offers.
-It is intended for use by Electrum clients as well as other peers.
+It is intended for use by SPV clients as well as other peers.
 Peers will use it to gather peer information from the peer itself.

 The call takes no arguments and returns a dictionary keyed by feature